-Safe work procedures tell workers how to behave and work to lower silica dust exposure.
+Safe work procedures tell workers how to work to help lower silica dust exposure.
 These procedures might include:

-- rotating shifts and limiting task times to cut each worker's silica dust exposure - following the manufacturer's instructions for equipment maintenance and filter changes - putting up warning signs that show the dangers of silica dust clearly - putting up signs like the one below that tell workers to use the control measures they need to lessen airborne silica dust exposure - · decontaminating dusty clothing and respiratory protective equipment during and after work tasks - keeping the workplace clean by wet sweeping, wet wiping, and mopping, and using industrial H or M-class vacuum cleaners with HEPA filters - giving workers dust-free areas for breaks, eating and drinking - making sure workers are clean-shaven - using Safe Work Method Statements (SWMS) for certain high-risk work activities.
+- rotating shifts and limiting task times to minimise each worker's silica dust exposure - following the manufacturer's instructions for equipment maintenance and filter changes - putting up warning signs that show the dangers of silica dust clearly - putting up signs that tell workers to use the control measures they need to lessen silica dust exposure - decontaminating dusty clothing and respiratory protective equipment during and after work tasks - keeping the workplace clean by wet sweeping, wet wiping, and mopping and using industrial H or M-class vacuum cleaners with HEPA filters - giving workers dust-free areas for breaks, eating and drinking - making sure workers are clean-shaven.

 Image 5: Sign that instructs workers to use the control measure of wet sweeping when cleaning up silica dust.

 Make the workplace safer by keeping silica dust away from other areas.
 You can do this by putting some space and barriers between the places where you work with silica.
 Working outside or in well-ventilated spaces can also help.
 Only let workers who need to work with silica enter the areas where silica dust is present.